NordicTrack Treadmill INCLINE-CAL Calibration & Fix

 How do I enter NordicTrack diagnostic mode?

-NordicTrack incline calibration failed repeatedly.
+NordicTrack incline calibration failed three times in a row.
 Now what?

 Models Known to Experience INCLINE-CAL Errors